Extend your growing season: Benefits of growing in a greenhouse

 Other heating options include everything from space heaters and fans to forced air furnaces and steam systems.

-Shade and Ventilation
+Shade and Ventilation for Greenhouses

 Of course greenhouses can get too hot – and humid – in any climate.
 Shading can reduce light and heat in the greenhouse, while proper venting can let excess heat and humidity escape.